-When an individual fails to pay his or her property tax, the local government (the county) files a tax lien imposed by law upon the property to secure the payment of the property taxes.
+When an individual cannot pay his or her property tax, the local government (the county) files a tax lien imposed by law upon the property to secure the payment of the property taxes.

-In other words, a tax lien is the actual legal claim the county has against the property for the unpaid amount that is owed on it.
+A tax lien is the actual legal claim the county has against the property for the unpaid amount.

-The county can auction off the lien to raises the revenues to be used to run the county.
+The county can auction off the lien to raise the revenues to be used to run the county.

 Foreign Investors buy the liens in an auction.

 The buyer of the tax lien pays the amount of taxes owed, and this “loan” to the property owners gives the buyer the right to collect back that money plus a guaranteed interest from the property owner.